Hilbert–Bernays paradox

 The Hilbert–Bernays paradox is a distinctive paradox belonging to the family of the paradoxes of reference.
 It is named after David Hilbert and Paul Bernays.

 History

 The paradox appears in Hilbert and Bernays' Grundlagen der Mathematik and is used by them to show that a sufficiently strong consistent theory cannot contain its own reference functor.
-Although it has gone largely unnoticed in the course of the 20th century, it has recently been rediscovered and appreciated for the distinctive difficulties it presents.
+Although it was largely unnoticed over the course of the 20th century, it has recently been rediscovered and appreciated for the distinctive difficulties it presents.

 Formulation

 Just as the semantic property of truth seems to be governed by the naive schema: